Compression Wraps: Alternatives to Traditional Compression Stockings

 Adjust the straps of the compression wrap as needed to get a perfect fit.
 Make sure there are no bubbles or gaps in the material or anything else that might cause friction or differences in pressure.
 Once you are satisfied with how the wrap feels, take any excess material at the top and bottom of the lining and roll it over the edges of the wrap to get it out of the way.

 When you are ready to remove the compression wrap, you’ll reverse the process.
 Detach each strap one at a time.
-You can roll the Velcro back on itself to keep it from sticking to the rest of the wrap.
+You can roll the hook and loop straps back on itself to keep it from sticking to the rest of the wrap.
 Remove the wrap from your arm or leg and then take off the lining underneath to complete the process.

 Compression wraps are a great way for patients with limited mobility or strength to get the benefits of compression without the struggle of donning and doffing.
 They’re also a good option for people whose compression needs change constantly.
 If you’ve been having trouble with compression stockings recently, look into compression wraps instead.